polychromatic/polychromatic-docs/pages/openrazer.md

 actual USB payloads and is built using DKMS so it can be recompiled across kernel updates.

-> This project is NOT supported or created by Razer Inc.
+> OpenRazer is NOT supported or created by Razer Inc.

 [OpenRazer]: https://openrazer.github.io